How do I get into the Foundation Programme?

 Why are assessments necessary?

-Patients need to be assured that all doctors have demonstrated their ability to practice in accordance with the standards set by the GMC and PMETB.
+Patients need to be assured that all doctors have demonstrated their ability to practice in accordance with the standards set by the GMC.
 The competences that foundation doctors will be required to achieve are set out in the Curriculum for Foundation Years in Postgraduate Education and Training.